 Sharon was the founder and director of the Live and Learn Co-op for home educating families in the Capital District and the owner of Wholistic Counseling and Healing.
 She is certified in Reiki I and II.
 Sharon is kind and compassionate while also being a strong advocate for her clients and her profession.

 In addition to her professional work, Sharon has provided childbirth assistance and lactation support to nursing mothers.
 She is a homebirther, home educator, and devoted mother, daughter, sister, and friend.
 She derives her strength and inspiration from various world renown speakers, continuous research, a commitment to personal growth, yoga practice, meditation, a loving family, loyal friends, and dedicated nurses, doctors, clergy, and social work colleagues.

 Sharon is in the office on Mondays and Tuesdays.
-She accepts Blue Shield of Northeastern New York and will accept Capital District Physician’s Health Plan and Blue Cross Blue Shield in the spring of 2020.
+She accepts Blue Shield of Northeastern New York and Capital District Physician’s Health Plan.

 Dana Roman, LMHCis a NYS Licensed Mental Health Counselor and Certified School Counselor with over 18 years of experience working in public education, community-based and private practice settings.
 She received her Masters of Science degree from Sage Graduate School in School Counseling in 1999 and her Certificate of Advanced Studies in Mental Health Counseling from Alfred University in 2013.